Dear the Berladyn Family,

 Alex Berladyn (1938–2007)

-Alex worked for William Serota near Hyas Sask at harvest time in the summer of 1955 (put your finger on White Beech map move it 1 inch down and 3 inches to the left find Hyas).
-Yorkton was 30 miles South of Canora Sask being 110 miles from the Berladyn farm.
+Alex worked for William Serota near Hyas, Saskatchewan at harvest time in the Summer of 1955 (put your finger on Whitebeech map move it 1 inch down and 3 inches to the left find Hyas).
+Yorkton was 30 miles South of Canora, Saskatchewan being 110 miles from the Berladyn farm.
 While he was working there he wrote me a letter describing the work he enjoyed and also how well they treated him as he stayed with them.

 Orest Berladyn (1941–1976)